 To be 'ordinarily in Australia' whilst being located overseas, the emphasis is placed on the trustees intent and substance of their absence as well as whether or not the duration is 'temporary'.
 The decision surrounding what is temporary involves consideration of the circumstances of each particular case.
-Absences for a predefined period or purpose are indicators of temporary absence.

-What factors may make my absence not appear temporary?
+What factors would make my absence not appear temporary?

-- You leave Australia for an undetermined time; - No return flight is booked; - You sell the family home in Australia; - Your contract of employment within the foreign country is greater than two years with no predetermined length of time; - The employment contract has renewal clauses; - You purchase a home overseas as your main residence; - You enter into a long-term lease on a property overseas; - You relinquish all connection with Australia or denounce Australian citizenship; - You acquire citizenship of another country in the time you are away; or - Other factors deemed by the Commissioner of Taxation.
+- You leave Australia for an undetermined time; - No return flight is booked; - You sell the family home in Australia; - Your contract of employment within the foreign country is greater than two years with no predetermined length of time; - The contract has renewal clauses; - You purchase a home overseas as your main residence; - You enter into a long-term lease on a property overseas; - You relinquish all connection with Australia or denounce Australian citizenship; - You acquire citizenship of another country in the time you are away; or - Other factors deemed by the Commissioner of Taxation.